Learn how to keep your accounts, customers, and suppliers organised.

 If you have duplicate accounts, customers, or suppliers, you can merge them.
 This moves all the data into the one you want to keep and removes the duplicate.
 Keeping your lists clean speeds up your bookkeeping and makes bookkeeping easier.

 Important: Be careful merging.
 Only merge duplicates that were created in error.
 This is good bookkeeping practice.
-If you're an accountant, follow these steps to consolidate multiple client lists at your firm.

 Merge duplicate accounts